xiix0/scam/README.md

-Conscience doth make cowards of us all.
+After all, all he did was string together a lot of old, well-known quotations.
-		-- Shakespeare
+		-- H. L. Mencken, on Shakespeare